stub Top 5 Undervalued Biotech Companies (June 2023)

 Lastly, their VX-548 treatment for acute pain is the last stage of development and might be a new alternative to opioids, without the risk of addiction and fewer side effects.

 One of the largest pharmaceutical companies in the world, with a total revenue of €44B in 2021.
-Bayer is the world's leader in agricultural products (seeds, pesticides, herbicides, insecticides, drones, digital mapping, satellite imagery, carbon markets) since its acquisition of Monsanto.
+Bayer has been the world's leader in agricultural products (seeds, pesticides, herbicides, insecticides, drones, digital mapping, satellite imagery, carbon markets) since its acquisition of Monsanto.

 The pharmaceutical activity, under prescription and over-the-counter (OTC), is roughly half of the company's revenues, with the other half made of the agricultural business.
 It covers a large spectrum of therapeutic areas, with a third of its sales in the cardiovascular segment.